Balkaneros91/roll-the-dice/README.md

 ## User Experience (UX)

-Visitors looking for a safe place to share their stories and a good laugh should find this website interesting and charming.
-We are a charitable organization with a goal of sharing information and helping people to get the answers they are looking for or in case  they need even further help pointing them towards the right direction.

-The front page provides the visitor with a short introduction and the events contact and info.
-Besides that they can visit webites gallery full with lgbtq+ related sharing and caring photos.

-In case you wanna have some fun and share your story proceed to our sign up page.

-Everyone can enjoy their visit to our website because we have adjusted it and designed for all different screen sizes.
+Visitors looking for a short fun game will find themselves in the right place.
+The game is created for everyone, kids and adults.

+The webpage is pretty straight forward and it has the games instruction right down in the bottom of the page.

+In case you wanna grab a coffee and have some fun this game is the perfect site to visit and forget everything else just for 5 minutes and since it is adjusted and designed for all different screen sizes just open your browser and throw the dice!

 ### User Stories

-If you visit my website for the very first time I want you to feel welcome and curious.
-With the funny but still confusing logo I want you to get intrigued and scroll further down to read about us and to get the clear understanding of who we are and what we do.

-In case the home page drawn you attention there is more to see on the following gallery page and for more information feel free to contact us or use or sign up form.
+For the players visiting my online game for the first time, I want them to feel exciting and curious.
+The game is simple.
+In case of any confusion the instructions for the games are added in the bottom of the page.

 ## Design

 ### Colour Scheme

-I wanted my page to be colorful but in a appropriate way so I fetched as friendly as possible for eyes color palette based off of the hero image, which I thought would be a well suited color scheme for the full website.
+The color palette is very simple.
+The background color is blue and pretty plane as the textual part of the game.
+All parts which can be selected or are showing some kind of message or result are having a :hover pseudo class and a touch of red so it can be eye-catching.

 [Coolors.co](https://coolors.co/) was the website I've used to fetch the colour palette presented.